Responsibility: The Foundation of Healthy Relationships

-William Shakespeare said it best: “There is nothing either good or bad, but thinking makes it so.”
+Hamlet said it best: “There is nothing either good or bad, but thinking makes it so.”

 Relationships are wonderful.
 They can add tremendous amounts of happiness to our lives.
 But they are not in existence to provide a happiness we can’t already find within ourselves.
 A relationship in which one or more individual expects the other to “make” them happy is a breeding ground for manipulation, frustration, and disappointment.
 Partners in such a relationship will always feel some level of dissatisfaction or resentment, because their partner will never quite meet all their needs.
 If you’re expecting someone else to make you happy (or expecting to make someone else happy), you’re setting yourself up for disappointment.